A novel interpretation of a classic theme.

 Infrared HDR (IR-HDR)

 I have been experimenting with IR photography, and in a nice coincidence, the IR captures much foliage in light shades close evocative of the blossoms themselves.
-In order to capture IR proper, I needed to use a filter darker and more intense than a Wrattan No. 25 red filter; the opaque Wrattan No.72 IR filter fit the bill.
+In order to capture IR proper, I needed to use a filter darker and more intense than a Wratten No. 25 red filter; the opaque Wratten No.72 IR filter fit the bill.

 A standard filter factor is bit of a hit and miss, as IR affects a sensor and film a bit unpredictably.
 Furthermore, focusing for IR is tricky, as IR wavelength is longer than the visible spectrum.
 My rule of thumb, from when I used IR ASA 400 film, was to shoot at ASA 12, or 5 stops, with a No.72 filter.
 Sometime, I would adjust as low as 7 stops down.